swastikpattjoshi17/Modern-ThreadPool/README.md

-A small, header-only, modern C++17 thread pool with **work-stealing queues**, **futures-based task submission**, **priority tasks**, and **pause/resume/graceful-shutdown** semantics — built from scratch with no external dependencies.
+A small, header-only, modern C++17 thread pool with **work-stealing queues**, **futures-based task submission**, **priority tasks**, and **pause/resume/graceful-shutdown** semantics —  with no external dependencies.

 This project focuses on the concurrency primitives you actually need to reason carefully about in an interview: task queuing, exception-safe futures,